Hogan Assessment Test – Free Sample Questions & More

 Hogan Personality Inventory (HPI)

-The Hogan Personality Inventory asks true or false questions that attempt to show what type of employee you are, how well you lead, and the likelihood of you succeeding in a role.
+The Hogan Personality Inventory asks 4-option rating questions that attempt to show what type of employee you are, how well you lead, and the likelihood of you succeeding in a role.
 Hogan calls this test a look at the bright side, as it looks at your personality on your best day.

 Format of the Hogan Personality Inventory

 The HPI assessment is made up of a list of 206 descriptive statements.
-You will be asked to label each statement as either true or false.
+You will be asked to label your level of agreement with each statement as either strongly agree, agree, disagree, or strongly disagree.

 Hogan Personality Inventory Sample Questions